-- 2. Place the pinion assembly in a bearing puller; then install the bearing using a press. - CC878 - 3.
-Secure the pinion gear in a bearing puller; then remove the pinion bearing using a press.
-Account for a collar and a bearing.
+2. Place the pinion assembly in a bearing puller; then install the bearing using a press.

 3. Coat a new needle bearing and the bearing pocket of a new gear case/differential housing with red Loctite #271; then using a suitable driver, install the bearing lightly seated against the bearing seats.
 Do not push the bearing too far into the pocket.